 It wasn’t until university that I finally learned about the genocides that occurred when Captain Cook landed on the shores of ‘terra nullius’.
 This very name speaks volumes, translating to ‘nobody’s land’ or ‘the land belonging to nobody.’
 But the land did belong to somebody.
 For Aboriginal peoples, the land belongs to them, and they belong to the land.

 "We're not custodians, we're not caretakers.
 We weren't looking after [the land] for somebody else to come and take [it] away.
 We were the owners.
 And occupiers.
 And custodians.
 And caretakers."

 I had no idea of the land ownership battles that generations of Indigenous people had endured.
 I was clueless about the stolen generation.
 The stolen generation, as its name suggests, removed First Nations children from their families and placed them with white adoptive parents.
-This was happening until the 1970s!
+This was happening until the 1970s, and is still happening today in a less overt manner.
 This is not ancient history, and people who were in the stolen generation are still well and truly around today, with some only just approaching mid-life.

 All of these facts, stats, and stories passed me by until my early 20s.
 I only eventually learned about Australia's history because I made the concerted effort to do the research of my own accord.
 And there is of course still so much I don't know.
 I only began to understand the true significance of the land for Aboriginal communities when researching for this article.

 "We know everything there; the trees, animals, plants.
 It's like a bush library for us, and often a bush university too.
 It's there that we study and understand, and have learnt about the land and the care of that land over thousands of years.
 We can read it like a GPS.
 It's been handed down by our ancestors."